 You can contact ED Pubs at its Web site, also: http://www.EDPubs.gov or at its e-mail address: firstname.lastname@example.org.

 If you request an application from ED Pubs, be sure to identify this program as follows: CFDA number 84.133F.

 Individuals with disabilities can obtain a copy of the application package in an accessible format (e.g., braille, large print, audiotape, or compact disc) by contacting the person or team listed under Accessible Format in section VIII of this notice.

 2. Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this program.

-Page Limit: The project narrative section of the application, which must be uploaded into the Project Narrative Attachment Form on Grants.gov, is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit the project narrative of your application to the equivalent of no more than 24 double-spaced pages, using the following standards:
+Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+You must limit the application narrative (Part III) to the equivalent of no more than 24 double-spaced pages, using the following standards: